What’s The Best Silentnight Mattress? UK Top 5 | 2025

 We’ve picked out five of the best Silentnight mattresses based on specifications, customer reviews, value for money and awards.
 Prices are for double mattresses and are correct at the time of typing.

-This is the 3 Zone model which is 18cm deep, or you can get a 7 Zone version which is 20cm deep and a little bit firmer.
+This is the 3 Zone model, which is 18cm deep, or you can get a 7 Zone version, which is 20cm deep and a little bit firmer.
 Most luxury mattresses are about 25-30cm, but this should do the job as long as you aren’t particularly heavy.
+I slept on one of these mattresses recently and found it to be perfectly deep enough for me (I’m six foot tall and weigh about 13 stone).

 Memory foam gives you more of a ‘hugging’ and ‘sinking’ feeling than you’d get with a sprung mattress.
 Some people find that memory foam feels a bit warm, but that it offers more consistent support than springs.